Edward Drinker Cope: Bone Wars

 Word that Lakes had notified Cope of his finds galvanized Marsh into action.
 When Marsh heard from Union Pacific Railroad workers W.E.
 Carlin and W.H.
 Reed about a vast boneyard northwest of Laramie in Como Bluff, Marsh sent his agent, Samuel Wendell Williston, to take charge of the digging.
 Cope, in response, learned of Carlin and Reed's discoveries and sent his own men to find bones in the area.
 The two scientists attempted to sabotage each other's progress.
-Cope was described as a genius and what Marsh lacked in intelligence, he easily made up for in connections—Marsh's uncle was George Peabody, a rich banker who supported Marsh with money, and a secure position at the Peabody Museum.
+Cope was described as a genius, yet what Marsh lacked in intelligence, he easily made up for in connections—Marsh's uncle was George Peabody, a rich banker who supported Marsh with money, and a secure position at the Peabody Museum.
 Marsh lobbied John Wesley Powell to act against Cope and attempted to persuade Hayden to "muzzle" Cope's publishing.
 Both men tried to spy on the other's whereabouts and attempted to offer their collectors more money in the hopes of recruiting them to their own side.
 Cope was able to recruit David Baldwin in New Mexico and Frank Williston in Wyoming from Marsh.
 Cope and Marsh were extremely secretive as to the source of their fossils.
 When Henry Fairfield Osborn, at the time a student at Princeton University, visited Cope to ask where to travel to look for fossils in the West, Cope politely refused to answer.

 When Cope arrived back in the United States after his tour of Europe in 1878, he had nearly two years of fossil findings from Lucas.
 Among these dinosaurs was Camarasaurus, one of the most recognizable dinosaur recreations of the time.
 The summer of 1879 took Cope to Salt Lake City, San Francisco, and north to Oregon, where he was amazed at the rich flora and the blueness of the Pacific Ocean.
 In 1879, the United States Congress consolidated the various government survey teams into the United States Geological Survey with Clarence King as its leader.
 This was discouraging to Cope because King named Marsh, an old college friend, as the chief paleontologist.
 The period of Cope's and Marsh's paleontological digs in the American West spanned from 1877 to 1892, by which time both men exhausted much of their financial resources.